1tonyhan/bell-inequality-simulation/1_Project_Summary.md

 Now we have these 2 values, 1/4 and 3/4.
 What do we do now?
 Well, we know that A has a 50% chance to be measured as spin up along 1, and a 50% chance to be measured as spin down along 1.
 So knowing that either case is equally probable to occur, we can simply take the average of 1/4 and 3/4, giving us a value of 1/2!

 And whaddya know, 1/2 is larger than that value of 4/9 we got from classical mechanics!
-We can exceed the maximum correlation that classical mechanics predicts; Quantum mechanics beats classical mechanics!
+We can exceed the maximum correlation that classical mechanics predicts; Quantum mechanics beats classical mechanics! (by 0.5/9, or about 0.05555... lol)

 And the beauty?
 It holds regardless of which orientation we look at; whether we make the assumptions we did about axis 1, 2 or 3 on A; this experiment is rotationally symmetric!!

 That's pretty cool, but what are the implications, if there even are any?
-What difference does 0.5/9 even make?
-(1/2-4/9)
+What difference does a value of 0.5/9 even make?
+Why is this worth winning the 2021 nobel prize in physics for?